Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

-To form a Louisiana corporation, you’ll need to work closely with the Commercial Division of the Secretary of State’s office and file the Articles of Incorporation.
+If you want to form a corporation, Louisiana makes you jump through a lot of hoops.
+You’ll need to work closely with the Commercial Division of the Louisiana Secretary of State’s office and file the Articles of Incorporation.
 It’s important to note that it’s often easier to mail your documents due to the complexity of Louisiana’s online filing system, geauxBiz.
 However, check with your local parish, as some do not allow mailing.

 To simplify the process of forming a corporation in the state of Louisiana, we’ve put together 10 steps for you to follow:

 What will you call your corporation?
 Choosing a name is an important first step after deciding to go into business.
 Louisiana law provides guidelines you must follow.
 For example, your corporation’s name must be distinguishable from any business name currently reserved or registered with the Louisiana Secretary of State.

 The name can be in another language but needs to be expressed in English characters.
 The name can’t imply that the corporation is part of a state or federal government agency.
 It also must not contain any immoral, deceptive, or scandalous words.
 Other words to avoid, unless appropriate government permissions are granted, include:

 Corporate names in Louisiana must include or end with the following: